mikewest/fallow/data/articles/2007/04/just-the-stats.markdown

 ArticleID:  59
 Published:  1177404645
 Modified:   1177440012
-Title:      Just the stats
+Title:      "Just the stats"
-Slug:       just-the-stats
+Slug:       "just-the-stats"
-OneLine:    A List Apart is running a survey to gather demographic info from web professionals; I think it could be a worthwhile enterprise.
+OneLine:    "A List Apart is running a survey to gather demographic info from web professionals; I think it could be a worthwhile enterprise."
 Tags:
     - Personal